renaatier/srsDemo/README.md

+v0.2
+Changes:
+-Cross platform support, removed all Windows specific stuff -More robust daemon with data checks, error handling, logging -Rewrote React code to fix issue with context being lost after updating the canvas -Replaced boost with uwebsockets and sqlitecpp with sqlite3 -Removed loading files from curses from server, it was just used for practice anyway

+v0.1
 # srsDemo
 A simple client-server application for SVG editing.
 The server is implemented in C++ with WebSocket support, and the client is built using React.